python/devguide/committing.rst

 First, make sure the patch in a good state.
 Both :ref:`patch` and :ref:`helptriage` explain what is to be expected of a patch.
-Typically patches that get passed by triagers are good to go except maybe lacking ``Misc/ACKS`` and ``Misc/NEWS`` entries.
+Typically patches that get cleared by triagers are good to go except maybe lacking ``Misc/ACKS`` and ``Misc/NEWS`` entries.